Grounding LLMs For Robot Task Planning Using Closed-loop State Feedback: Background and Related Work

-Methods that use environmental feedback for task planning can be classified into two broad categories: static and dynamic planners.
-Static planners use feedback to check whether the robot's environment satisfies the necessary conditions outlined in the generated plan, thus preventing execution errors.
-In this case, the feedback does not alter the generated plans (\cite{10160591, progprompt}).
-On the other hand, dynamic planners use feedback from the system to assert necessary conditions and to alter the plans, improving their execution (\cite{pmlr-v205-huang23c, Sun2023AdaPlannerAP, yao2023react, song2023llm}).
-Our approach distinguishes itself from conventional dynamic planners by employing a Dual-LLM system designed to assimilate error messages and environmental data in tandem for enhanced task planning.
-This allows our planner to understand the error better and generate corrected plans towards successful execution.
-To the best of our knowledge, we are the first to implement a dynamic planning algorithm for the Virtual Home Simulator and Franka Research 3 arm.
+LLM generated plans sometimes consist of hallucinatory output, when the planner uses objects or actions that do not exist in the environment.
+This problem is mitigated by downstream filtering mechanisms that improve the correctness of LLM generated plans. \cite{knowno2023} uses a conformal prediction scheme to rank LLM generated plans for a current task.
+High level plans can be combined with motion planning, active preference learning and RL control policies for physical execution~\citep{wang2024apricot,dalal2024psl}.
+Visual perception greatly aids LLM generated sequence of skills through geometrically conditioned policy selection~\citep{Lin2023,shah2024bumble}.
+Combining LLMs with visual perception through VLMs to construct 3D value maps can be used by high level planners for effective grounding in real world environments~\citep{huang2023voxposer}.
+Subsequent research has demonstrated application of such systems in navigation tasks through visual grounding~\citep{shah2022lmnav,zhou2023navgpt} or incrementally generated 3D scene graphs~\citep{rana2023sayplan,Rajvanshi_Sikka_Lin_Lee_Chiu_Velasquez_2024}.
+Decision making skills of goal driven LLM agents can be improved with runtime feedback~\citep{shinn2023reflexion} or affordance function based grounding~\citep{Ahn2022DoAI}.
+LLMs deployed in robots can incorporate feedback through natural language, and can use it to correct erroneous plans to enhance overall task success rate~\citep{10160591, Valmeekam2023OnTP}.
+Feedback from human intervention or simulator messages can improve real world alignment~\citep{guan2023leveraging}.
+Methods that use environmental feedback for task planning can be classified into two broad categories: static and dynamic planners. \textit{Static planners} use feedback to check whether the robot's environment satisfies the necessary conditions outlined in the generated plan, thus preventing execution errors.
+In this case, the feedback does not alter the generated plans but improves task oriented success rate~\citep{10160591, progprompt}.
+On the other hand, dynamic planners use feedback from the system to assert necessary conditions and to alter the plans, improving their execution~\citep{pmlr-v205-huang23c, Sun2023AdaPlannerAP, yao2023react, song2023llm}.
+ProgPrompt, a well-known technique, was one of the pioneers of LLM-based planning for robotic tasks~\citep{progprompt}.
+Their algorithm used LLMs to break down complex high-level instructions into sequential steps by writing Python functions utilizing a known set of API skills.
+Assert statements (if-else) checked the existence of certain preconditions (e.g., whether the microwave door is open or the cup is on the table).
+This static planning mechanism improved both the success rate and task execution, as feedback from assert statements was utilized by LLMs to create robust plans.
+Our approach distinguishes itself from ProgPrompt and other conventional dynamic planners by employing a Two-LLM system designed to assimilate error messages from a simulator and environmental states in tandem for enhanced task planning.
+This allows our planner to understand errors in natural language and generate corrected plans for successful execution.
+Thus, we move one step further from ProgPrompt by replacing simple assertion-based precondition checks with natural language and real-time feedback.
+To the best of our knowledge, this work is the first to implement a dynamic planning algorithm for both the VirtualHome Simulator and the Franka Research 3 robotic arm.